 Whether you're feeling the love or not this Valentine's Day, we've got a book for you.
-On February 14th we'll be curling up with these stories, all of which explore the darker side of the most complex of human emotions.
+On February 14th we'll be curling up with these stories, all of which explore the darker and more unusual side of the most complex of human emotions.

 No, we haven't gone mad.
 We've just been celebrating National Cat Day (October 29th, in case you missed it).
 And what better way to do that than ask our lovely @picadorbooks Twitter followers to write a poem about their feline friends?

 The first thing I think of when I hear 'autumn' is the sound and feeling of walking through golden leaves and it's for that reason, I think, that a lot of these books are set in the natural world – or else they have a get-cosy-by-the-fire feel!
 Some are brand new, and some ...

 Sign up to the Pan Macmillan newsletter for great extra content and free extracts.